dieuxuanhien/uit-go-se360/docs/architecture/solutions/solution-02-dynamic-scaling.md

 The root cause of the failure in *Critical Bottlenecks* is not "not enough servers," but "slow reaction speed."

 *   **The Physics:** Traffic spikes happen in **seconds** (e.g., rain starts).
 Humans react in **minutes** (alert -> login -> scale).
-*   **The Gap:** During those 10 minutes of human latency, the system is under-provisioned and crashes.
+*   **The Gap:** During human-and-change-pipeline latency (often minutes-scale), the system can be under-provisioned and fail.
 *   **The Failure Mode:** "Utilization Paradox."
 You either waste money (over-provisioning) or risk crashing (under-provisioning).
 You cannot win with static numbers.

 ## 2. The Architectural Solution: "Automated Elasticity"